So you've come to the conclusion that THC-O is legal and accessible, but the question is why is THC-O legal? And will it stay that way?

 Table of Contents

 In 2018, the U.S. Farm Bill was updated to officially legalize hemp and its derivatives, something that had been in the works since hemp pilot programs were launched in 2014.
 Immediately CBD was recognized as legal and manufacturers went to work designing a slew of exciting, unique products that harnessed the power of CBD.

 It didn't take long, though, for hemp entrepreneurs to realize that the 2018 emp bill used a broad definition to legalize hemp and all of its extracts.
 This includes any hemp-derived THC compound except for Delta-9-THC, which is specifically singled out as being prohibited in amounts larger than 0.3% by dry weight.

-In fact, a clause in Section 12619b of the 2018 Farm Bill specifically addresses tetrahydrocannabinols in hemp.
+In fact, a clause in Section 12619b of the 2018 Farm Bill specifically addresses tetrahydrocannabinol in hemp.
 This section clarifies the federal stance on other hemp-derived THC products, specifically that they are exempt from scheduling within the Controlled Substances Act.
-So, Delta-8, Delta-10, THC-O, and many other THC compounds that occur in hemp in trace quantities are now legal, leaving manufacturer with one common problem–how could they utilize compounds that are found only in such small quantities?
+So, Delta-8, Delta-10, THC-O, and many other THC compounds that occur in hemp in trace quantities are now legal, leaving manufacturers with one common problem–how could they utilize compounds that are found only in such small quantities?